SamJoan/droopescan/README.md

     droopescan scan -u example.org
 ```

-Multiple URLs may be scanned utilising the `-U` or `--url-file` parameter.
+Multiple URLs may be scanned using the `-U` or `--url-file` parameter.
 This
 parameter should be set to the path of a file which contains a list of URLs.

 ```